1mystic/DreamPet-Maker/README.md

 Pull requests welcome!

 ## 📄 License
-MIT
+None

 ## 💌 Credits
-Built for the Vibe Coding Lovable Global Challenge 2025.
+Built for the Hack the Vibe Challenge 2025.